-The Series 2009 A Bonds are not subject to optional redemption before maturity.
-The Series 2009B Bonds are subject to optional redemption, in whole or in part, at the direction of the City on or after July 1, 2019.
-Refer to the subsection entitled "Optional Redemption of Bonds" in Section Two for a more detailed description of the optional redemption features of the Bonds.
+The Series 2010A Bonds are not subject to redemption prior to maturity.
+The Series 2010B Bonds maturing on or after July 1, 2021 are subject to optional redemption, in whole or in part, at the direction of the City on or after July 1, 2020.
+In addition, the Series 2010B Bonds are subject to redemption prior to July 1, 2020, at the option of the City, upon the occurrence of an Extraordinary Event (hereinafter defined).
+Refer to "Description of the Bonds - Redemption Provisions" in SECTION TWO for a more detailed description of the optional redemption features of the Bonds.